-- 3.1 Definitions of health and wellbeing: Definitions of health to include the western scientific model and World Health Organisation definition; dimensions of health; current definitions used by health care professionals. - 3.2 Positive and negative influences on health and wellbeing: Effect of lifestyle, attitudes, smoking, diet, physical activity, alcohol intake and sexual behaviours on health; role of family and friends; peer behaviour and modelling; effects of community and environment; health on the high street; attitudes towards taking responsibility for own health and wellbeing. - 3.3 Approaches to promotion of health and wellbeing: Definitions of health promotion; approaches to health promotion such as behavioural change, educational approach and social change; strengthening individuals and communities; immunisation programmes; improving the environment; improving access to healthcare facilities and resources; encouraging a healthy public policy; the concept of health as everyone's business; MECC approach; NICE pathway for behaviour change; examples of approaches, incentives and rewards being used to improve public health. - 3.4 Resources: Sources of information and advice on health issues; advantages and disadvantages of information from different sources; resources for health improvement activities such as healthy eating and physical activity; health care centres and fitness centres; local resources available for targeted local health needs; Change4Life, Eatwell Guide, alcohol guidelines, physical activity recommendations, Five ways to mental wellbeing; NHS Choices Live Well; NHS One You campaign. - 3.5 Role of individuals: Role of individuals in improving health and supporting local communities, identifying resources and ensuring their accessibility: examples of specific workers such as health trainers, health champions and volunteers; importance of maintaining client confidentiality and methods for achieving this; building confidence and motivating clients to take responsibility for their own lifestyle choices through information and education; NICE guideline NG44 to "represent local needs and priorities" and take on peer and lay roles to reach marginalised and vulnerable groups; how to carry out peer interventions and reach individuals from same community or similar background.
+- 3.1 Definitions of health and wellbeing: definitions of health to include the Western Scientific Model and World Health Organisation definition; dimensions of health; current definitions used by health care professionals. - 32 Positive and negative influences on health and wellbeing: effect of lifestyle, attitudes, smoking, diet, physical activity, alcohol intake and sexual behaviours on health; role of family and friends; availability and accessibility of services; peer behaviour and modelling; effects of community, environment and health inequalities; health on the high street; attitudes towards taking responsibility for own health and wellbeing. - 3.3 Approaches to promotion of health and wellbeing: definitions of health promotion; approaches to health promotion such as behavioural change, educational approach and social change; strengthening individuals and communities; immunisation programmes; improving the environment; improving access to healthcare facilities and resources; encouraging a healthy public policy; the concept of health as everyone's business; MECC approach; NICE pathway for behaviour change; examples of approaches, incentives and rewards being used to improve public health. - 34 Resources: sources of information and advice on health issues; advantages and disadvantages of information from different sources; resources for health improvement activities such as healthy eating, physical activity and self-care; health care centres and fitness centres; social prescribing and health coaching services; peer support groups; family hubs; local authority public health teams; local resources available for targeted local health needs; Better Health - Healthier Families, Every Mind Matters, Eatwell Guide, alcohol guidelines, physical activity recommendations, Five ways to wellbeing; NHS website; NHS Better Health campaign; Live Well. - 35 Role of individuals: role of individuals in improving health and supporting local communities, identifying resources and ensuring their accessibility; examples of specific workers such as social prescribing link workers, health coaches, health champions and volunteers; importance of maintaining client confidentiality and methods for achieving this; building confidence and motivating clients to take responsibility for their own lifestyle choices through information and education; NICE guideline NG44 to "represent local needs and priorities" and take on peer and lay roles to reach marginalised and vulnerable groups; how to carry out peer interventions and reach individuals from same community or similar background.